Data Analysis

 The FP1 file holds all the clicks recorded by the POD as well as the angle of the POD to vertical, the temperature for each minute, battery levels etc.

-The FPOD app then allow you to view the raw data from C-PODs or F-PODs together.
+The FPOD app then allows you to view the raw data from F-PODs and/or C-PODs.
 To find cetaceans you run the automatic click train detection classifier, KERNO-F, to extract click trains that are placed in an FP3 file.

 C-POD data must be processed using the older CPOD.exe software, that makes a CP3 .
 Then it’s best to view the C-POD data in the FPOD app.